Recently reworked to v2: One of the latest update has brought major changes to the XP system and features! 🔥 Check out the blog for more detail!

 An example of setting the XP system settings:

 Configuring role level rewards

 You can use the command /xp rewards in order to check what the current level role rewards are!

 An additional feature, is to give roles to users once they cross a certain level threshold.
 This is very easily configured, using the "/xpsystem roleadd" command.
 The two arguments for this command are the role to give to the user and the level at which this should occur.
 Alternatively, you can use "/xproleremove" with a role argument to remove a role reward.

 An example of adding an XP Role reward:

 And... that's it!
 The XP System is now fully configured and requires no other configuration.

 There are many more commands that can be used within the XP System including leaderboards and more!
-Check these out within the Commands category of this documentation.
+Check these out within the user commands section.